Garden in the Woods

 Only 21 miles from Boston, Garden in the Woods is a magical spot unlike any other botanic garden.
-Its sharp, glacier-made ridges spill into narrow valleys.
-Two miles of meandering paths lead through a towering canopy of trees to a pond, a wooded bog, numerous springs, and an ever-flowing brook.
+With sharp, glacier-made ridges spilling into narrow valleys, its two miles of meandering paths lead through a towering canopy of trees to a pond, a wooded bog, numerous springs, and an ever-flowing brook.

 $12 Adults (18-64)

 Active servicemen and women and their spouses admitted free with valid military ID